JinnZ2/Resilience/Calories_and_water.md

 Food for Thought: The "Greywater" Integration

-Since you utilize cattails, you're likely aware of their role in phytoremediation (filtering water).
+If youve ever utilized cattails, you're likely aware of their role in phytoremediation (filtering water).
 In a sovereign urban setup, the challenge is replicating this biological filtration without the space for a pond.
 This usually leads to biochar-integrated vertical filtration, using charred urban wood waste to create the "active" surface area that cattail roots would normally provide in a wetland.

 The most viable urban starch sources are those with high-yield rhizomes or taproots.